csb324/eleventy-obsidian-ninareth/notes/Locations/Tack & Trade.md

 Store
 <span class="dataview inline-field"><span class="inline-field-key">Location</span><span class="inline-field-value">[[Tinzelven]]</span></span>

 Insane corner store that tried to sell us a keychain for like forty bucks.
+(Apparently the overhead costs for these keychains were insane and [[Abaria]] really wants to make her money back).

+They sell paper.
+By the stack.
+A stack of paper is 10 sheets of paper.
+Everyone knows this.

 ## NPCs